ceisenbach/about/RESUME_HidalgoNoel_2013_web_short.md

 bit.ly/nyc3-citizen-guide

 **Executive Director and Co-founder at Beta NYC**
-March 2009 - Current
-New York City, NY
+March 2009 - Current, New York City, NY

 **New York City Program Manager at Code for America**
 November 2012 - December 2013, New York City, NY

 **Associate Director at the World Economic Forum**
-June 2011 - October 2012, New York City, NY / Geneva, CH
+June 2011 - October 2012, New York City, NY and Geneva, CH

 **Director of Technology Innovation at the New York State Senate**
 February 2009 - April 2011, New York City and Albany, NY